 When your body is under the influence of cortisol for extended periods of time, chronic issues may develop.
 Mentally it may manifest as anxiety, depression, or even thought disturbances (but that’s not common).
 Physically, out-of-control stress can trigger health issues such as high blood pressure and blood sugar imbalances.
 These can all be direct or indirect results of long-term stress.
 Attempting to deal with these conditions can lead to even more stress, relationship difficulties and even problems in your career or work, leading to a vicious cycle.

 What you do about the stress in your life depends on your circumstances.
 The first step is to identify the source (or sources) of the stress you experience.
 Once you know why you’re stressed, it will be easier to decide what kind of action to take.
 Some ways to get relief from stress include:

 - Practice yoga

 - Eat an “anti-stress” diet

 - Take time to relax with family and friends

 - Use essential oils for stress-relieving aromatherapy

-Keep in mind, though, that you don’t want trying to manage your stress yet another source of stress!
+Keep in mind, though, that you don’t want to try to manage your stress yet another source of stress!
 In other words, instead of focusing on the stress, put your efforts into focusing on the positive aspects of your life.
-You may find that adopting a positive mindset, reducing the amount of negative thoughts you allow to creep in every day, and making simple shifts towards more healthful behaviors can help to reduce your stress.
+You may find that adopting a positive mindset, reducing the number of negative thoughts you allow to creep in every day, and making simple shifts towards more healthful behaviors can help to reduce your stress.
 Start small and over time, you’ll build up a repertoire of stress-busting habits and behaviors that work for you.